arian-askari/Kcore_Expert_Finding/README.md

 #### 2. Requirements

-Our code \cite{code} were implemented in Python3.8, the experiments have been run on a Linux server with two 24 cores CPU (Intel(R) 6248R 3.0GHZ) and 768GB memory, as well as 8 Tesla V100s GPUs (32G memory).
+Our code were implemented in Python3.8, the experiments have been run on a Linux server with two 24 cores CPU (Intel(R) 6248R 3.0GHZ) and 768GB memory, as well as 8 Tesla V100s GPUs (32G memory).

 #### 3. DataSets